-Below: 1st photo - There are two types of disc florets - outer ray flowers with the white ray and inner florets with the spreading yellow corolla lobes.
+Below: 1st photo - There are two types of florets - outer pistillate ray florets with the very short white rays and bisexual inner disc florets with the spreading yellow corolla lobes.
 Both are fertile.
-2nd photo - The dry cypsela has whitish fine bristles for wind dispersion.
+2nd photo - The dry cypsela has pappus and fine bristles for wind dispersion.

 Below: 1st photo - the root system.
 2nd photo - - the underside has a very prominent vein with whitish hairs on the margins and along the veins.